bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 Now we have to generate an output from the enrichment analysis and save it in appropriate format for EnrichmentMap.
 Please, change the output type to *Generic Enrichment Map (TAB)*.

 Run it using options used in PART 1.
-Download data in Generic Enrichment Map (GEM) format.
+Download data in Generic EnrichmentMap (GEM) format.
 We will need this file for Enrichment map.

 ## PART 5

-Generate and save the Generic Enrichment map for genes in [NConly_genelist.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/NEonly_genelist.txt).
+Generate and save the Generic EnrichmentMap for genes in [NConly_genelist.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/NEonly_genelist.txt).
 It contains the genes specific of the normal tissue samples.
 Run g:Profiler with this list using same options as in PART 4 selecting Generic Enrichment Map (GEM) format as output type.
-We will need this file for Enrichment map.
+We will need this file for EnrichmentMap.

 ## PART 6

-The EnrichmentMap Cytoscape app allows users to translate large sets of enrichment results to a relatively simple network where similar GO:terms and/or pathways are clustered together.

-We will use Enrichment map app to visualize the outputs from g:Profiler.
+Create an EnrichmentMap to visualize the outputs from g:Profiler.

 1. Open Cytoscape